fscorrupt/awesome-stars/README.md

 - [linuxserver/docker-emulatorjs](https://github.com/linuxserver/docker-emulatorjs) - Web based retro emulation frontend with rom scanning and automated art ingestion.
 - [crazy-max/docker-healthchecks](https://github.com/crazy-max/docker-healthchecks) - Healthchecks Docker image
 - [jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles) - Various Dockerfiles I use on the desktop and on servers.

+## EJS

+- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!

 ## Elixir